sara-nl/sdrdocs/source/pages/basics/deposit.rst

 Deposit data
 ==============

-Depositing is the act of uploading data to the Data Repository.
-Only registered users are permitted to deposit data and create publications.
+Only registered users can deposit data and create publications.

 .. _prepare-data: